-NATURA Site NAME Screened In/Out SSCO's/Reason 1160 Large shallow inlets and bays 1170 Reefs 1220 Perennial vegetation of stony banks 1310 Salicornia and other annuals colonising mud and sand 1330 Atlantic salt meadows (Glauco-Puccinellietalia maritimae) 1355 Otter Lutra lutra 1365 Harbour seal Phoca vitulina 1410 Mediterranean salt meadows (Juncetalia maritimi) 3180 Turloughs 5130 Juniperus communis formations on heaths or calcareous grasslands 6210 Semi-natural dry grasslands and scrubland facies on calcareous substrates (Festuco Brometalia)(important orchid sites) 7210 Calcareous fens with Cladium mariscus and species of the Caricion davallianae 7230 Alkaline fens Potential for likely significant effects This SAC is 172.7 km from the proposed cable survey area.
+NATURA Site NAME Screened In/Out SSCO's/Reason Potential for likely significant effects This SAC is 172.7 km from the proposed cable survey area.
 The proposed cable survey area is located within the foraging range for harbour seal (273km) (Carter et al., 2022).
 Initial assessment identifies that, in the absence of mitigation measures, there may be potential for impact on harbour seal (feature of interest of this SAC) through underwater noise and physical disturbance which could impact the Feature of Interest of this SAC should this species enter the Zone of Influence.
 Mitigation measures are required to protect the SAC from significant effects.
 The cable survey area is located 172.7 km from this conservation site.
 Given the nature of the proposed works, and the significant distance to this SAC across a marine environment, in the absence of mitigation measures, no significant impacts on designated habitats protected as a qualifying interest of this SAC are foreseen from the proposed works associated with this license application.
 Further, no significant impacts on otter are foreseen.
-As detailed by Reid et al. (2013), female otters have territories of 7.5 \pm 1.5km in length along a riverine environment and 6.5 \pm 1.0km in coastal environments, while male otter territory along rivers is approximately 13.2 \pm 5.3km in length with a high degree of variability.
+As detailed by Reid et al. (2013), female otters have territories of 7.5 ± 1.5 km in length along a riverine environment and 6.5 ± 1.0 km in coastal environments, while male otter territory along rivers is approximately 13.2 ± 5.3 km in length with a high degree of variability.
 Given the nature of the proposed works and the significant distance between the proposed cable survey area and this SAC (172.7 km), in the absence of mitigation, no significant effects on otter species are likely as a result of the proposed project.
 The proposed project has the potential to introduce noise into the marine environment and mitigation measures are required to protect harbour seal.
-Natura Impact Statement Required
+Natura Impact Statement Required IE003001 Porcupine Bank IN Conservation Objective Canyon SAC To maintain or restore the favourable conservation condition of the Annex I habitat(s) and/or the Annex II species for which the SAC has been selected.
+Qualifying Interest Reefs [1170] Tursiops truncatus (Common Bottlenose Dolphin) [1349] Potential for likely significant effects This SAC is 180.5 km from the proposed cable survey area.
+The proposed cable survey area is located within the West Coast of Ireland MU for bottlenose dolphin (JNCC, 2023).
+Initial assessment identifies that, in the absence of mitigation measures, there may be potential for impact on bottlenose dolphin (feature of interest of this SAC) through underwater noise and physical disturbance which could impact the Feature of Interest of this SAC should this species enter the Zone of